ProteusMRIgHIFU/BabelBrain/docs/docs/pipeline/pipeline.md

 Currently, five types of transducers are supported:

 * **Single**.
 This is a simple focusing single-element transducer.
-The user can specify diameter, focal length and a frequency between 100 kHz and 700 kHz.
+The user can specify diameter, focal length and a frequency between 100 kHz and 1 MHz.
 * **H317**.
 This is a 128-element phased array with a focal length of 135 mm and F#=0.9.
-The device is capable to operate at 250 kHz and 700 kHz.
+The device is capable to operate at 250, 700 and 825 kHz.
 * **CTX_500**.
 This is a device commercialized by the company NeuroFUS that has 4 ring elements, with a focal length of 63.2 mm and F# = 0.98, and operates at 500 kHz.
 * **H246**.
 This is a flat ring-type device that has 2 annular elements, with a diameter of 33.6 mm and operates at 500 kHz.
 It offers some degree of focusing by using two transducer elements.
 * **BSonix**.
 These are devices commercialized by the company Brainsonix at fixed focal lengths of 35, 55, 65 and 80 mm as reported in [Schafer *et al.*](https://doi.org/10.1109/TUFFC.2020.3006781).
+* * **I12378**.
+This is a 128-element device operating at 650 kHz with a focal length of 72 mm and F#=0.7.
+* **ATAC**.
+This is a 128-element device operating at 1 MHz with a focal length 53.2 mm and F#=0.9.
+* **REMOPD**.This is a 256-element flat 2D array operating at 300 kHz with a diameter of 58 mm.

 The specific capabilities of each transducer are considered during the simulations.